 It’s surprising that one of the biggest challenges I hear from people doing the 90 Day Challenge is drinking the daily amount of water that is recommended.
-It is recommended that each person drink half their weight in ounces each day—for example someone weighing 150 pounds would need to drink at least 75 ounces of water each day.
+It is recommended that each person drink half their weight in ounces each day—for example someone weighing 150 pounds should set as a general goal to drink at least 75 ounces of water each day.
 I’m going to explain here why water is so important and then share some tips with you.

 Water is the Most Underestimated Nutrient

 Drinking enough water is vital to your health and your nutrition plan.
 While individual needs vary, a “rule of thumb” is to divide your weight by ‘2’ and that’s the amount of water a sedentary person of that size should drink in ounces each day.
 Water is easily the single most important nutrient for our body.
 We can survive for several weeks without food but only a few days without water.
 Water aids in cell metabolism, helps remove toxins from our body, and helps to regulate body temperature.
 Keep a water bottle handy and sip generously throughout your day.

 If you are not drinking enough water you can impair every aspect of your physiology.
 Dr. Howard Flaks, a bariatric (obesity) specialist in Beverly Hills, California, says, “By not drinking enough water, many people incur excess body fat, poor muscle tone and size, decreased digestive efficiency and organ function, increased toxicity in the body, joint and muscle soreness and water retention.”